 10. Hang out in Sayulita’s colorful Plaza Principal

 Speaking of La Plaza Principal, it’s here at the heart of the town where lots of events and things to do in Sayulita occur daily.
-You can find native Huichol art stands, food stalls, a ton of restaurants lining the plaza, art galleries… You name it!
+You can find native Huichol art stands, food stalls, a ton of restaurants lining the plaza, and art galleries… You name it!

 There are lots to do and see in Sayulita, and at the center of it all sits this Plaza.
 For instance, you can take your photo of the Sayulita colorful sign, hang out under the gazebo, or even join the local Millenials on their skateboards under the trees.